 Frequently Asked Questions

-The residents are people who have a terminal diagnosis and are within the final three months of their lives.
-Each resident is under the medical care of a hospice agency, has a DNR, and has a prognosis of three months or less.
-He or she either does not have family who can be with them during this time, or his or her family is unable to care for him or her.
+The Residents are people who have been given a terminal diagnosis and need a place to call home and 24/7 care.
+Each Resident is under the medical care of a hospice agency of their choice, has a DNR, and has a prognosis of three months or less (approximate/based on symptoms).
+They either do not have family who can be with them during this time, or their family is unable to care for them.
 This may be due to distance, finances, time, or the physical ability to assist.
-Our residents may have been homeless prior to living at the Heart of Mary House.
+Our Residents may have been homeless prior to living at the Heart of Mary House, or may have been living in a home of their own.
 Admission is based on need regardless of race, gender, religion, or age.

-Studies have shown that people live longer than their prognosis once they are comfortable and have appropriate loving care.
-If a person stabilizes or improves, we will help him or her find a housing environment that is best suited to his or her current needs.
-When a resident is accepted in the Heart of Mary House, the resident agrees to undergo a placement review at two months.
+Studies have shown that people live longer than their prognosis once they are comfortable, feel purposeful and have appropriate loving care.
+If a person stabilizes or improves, together with their hospice team, we will help them find a housing environment which would be best suited to their new needs.
+When a resident is accepted into the Heart of Mary House, the Resident, or their representative, agree to undergo a placement review at two months.

 Our referrals come from multiple sources: Hospice agencies, physicians, hospitals, social workers, friends, and family.
-Admission into the Heart of Mary House is made after careful consideration by the Heart of Mary director under the supervision of the pastor of St. Edward.
+Admission into the Heart of Mary House is made after careful consideration by the Heart of Mary House director.

-Our mission is to embrace those who need a safe, comfortable, and peaceful home-like setting to spend their final days and to ensure all their needs are met, both physically and spiritually.
-Most importantly, we want our residents to know they were loved in their final days.
+Our mission is to care for those who need a safe, comfortable, and peaceful home-like setting to spend their final days and to ensure all their needs are met, both physically and spiritually.
+Most importantly, we want our residents to know the love and mercy of our Dear Lord, Jesus Christ.

-The residents are under the care of Hospice the day they are admitted into Heart of Mary House.
-Hospice provides all medical needs including medical equipment, personal care supplies, medications, and an intradisciplinary team including a physician, registered nurse, CNA, social worker, and chaplain.
+The Residents are under the care of the Hospice Medical Director the day they are admitted into Heart of Mary House.
+Hospice provides all medical needs, including medical equipment, personal care supplies, medications, and an intradisciplinary team, including a physician, registered nurse, CNA, social worker, and chaplain.

-The hospice nurse often sees the resident twice a week and if there is an emergent need, Hospice is available 24/7 by phone and can make a visit as needed.
-Heart of Mary House is not a medical facility; it is a home and provides care as a family member would for their loved one.
+The Hospice nurse often sees the resident twice a week and if there is an emergent need, they are available 24/7 by phone and will make a visit as needed.
+Heart of Mary House is not a medical facility; it is a home and provides care as a family member would for their own loved one.

 Since we are a non-profit, we rely completely on the time, talent, and treasure of our volunteers.
 Staff members will always be present and available to volunteers.